Technologicat/unpythonic/doc/design-notes.md

    - ``autoreturn`` adds ``return`` statements where there weren't any,
    - ``quicklambda`` transforms things-that-look-like-list-lookups into ``lambda`` function definitions,
    - ``multilambda`` transforms things-that-look-like-lists (in the body of a ``lambda``) into sequences of multiple expressions, using ``do[]``.
-   - Hence, a lexically outer block of one of these types *will expand first*, before any macros inside it are expanded, in contrast to the default *from inside out* expansion order.
+   - Hence, a lexically outer block of one of these types *will expand first*, before any macros inside it are expanded.
    - This yields clean, standard-ish Python for the rest of the macros, which then don't need to worry about their input meaning something completely different from what it looks like.

  - An already expanded ``do[]`` (including that inserted by `multilambda`) is accounted for by all ``unpythonic.syntax`` macros when handling expressions.